Archibald Menzies: Legacy

-Menzies' name is commemorated in the scientific names of several of the plants he discovered, including Menziesia, a genus of shrubs in the Ericaceae, and the Douglas fir Pseudotsuga menziesii, the most commercially important tree in western North America.
+Menzies's name is commemorated in the scientific names of several of the plants he discovered, including Menziesia, a genus of shrubs in the Ericaceae, and the Douglas fir Pseudotsuga menziesii, the most commercially important tree in western North America.
 The Pacific madrone, an evergreen tree and largest of the Ericaceae, was named Arbutus menziesii in his honour by Friedrich Pursh.
+Similarly, John Edward Gray named the most common species of freshwater mussel in New Zealand, Echyridella menziesii, after Menzies.

 Also named for Menzies, in a corrupted form as adapted by the Nuxalk people of the Bella Coola area of the Central Coast of British Columbia, is "Bensins Island", as recorded by Alexander Mackenzie during his visit there shortly after Vancouver's ship visited the area.

 The Ainapo Trail he used to climb Mauna Loa is also known as "Menzies Trail".
 One of the principal streets surrounding the Legislative Assembly of British Columbia in Victoria, British Columbia is named Menzies Street.
+There is also a main logging road on Vancouver Island known as Menzies Main.

 Many of the specimens collected by Menzies are planted in London's Kew Gardens.
 He also brought back to London 112 separate collections of artefacts, which are housed at the British Museum.
 A comprehensive catalogue of these collections was not published until 1951.

+Lichenological contributions

+Menzies made significant contributions to the field of lichenology through his extensive collections of lichens during his naval career.
+Between 1784 and 1802, he amassed the most comprehensive collection of extra-European lichen taxa of the 18th century.
+His specimens came from diverse locations, including Nova Scotia, Staten Island, the west coast of North America, Sumatra, the Cape of Good Hope, New Zealand, Tahiti, Hawaii, and Saint Helena.
+Many of these collections represented first discoveries and type specimens, with 17 of the 194 species he collected being types.

+The importance of Menzies's lichen collections was not fully recognised until long after his death.
+His specimens were distributed to various contemporary botanists and are now housed in several major herbaria, including the Royal Botanic Garden Edinburgh, the Linnean Society of London, and the Natural History Museum, London.
+Menzies's work laid the foundation for future studies in lichen biodiversity, particularly in North America and the Southern Hemisphere.
+His collections were studied by prominent lichenologists of the time, including Erik Acharius, who formally described 15 new species based on Menzies's specimens.